matt-bentley/AuthenticationProxy/README.md

 - Weather.Api
 - Weather.Web.Server

-This will run a single Gateway instance which can route to either the API or Web application used path based routing.
+This will run a single Gateway instance which can route to either the API or Web application using path based routing.

 ### Run in Kubernetes